 With music playing in the background (from any source), put your needle on the record with the turntable stopped.
 If you are using CD players, the same rules apply.
 Have the CD deck paused or stopped while calibrating.
-Ensure the input level in Scratch Live is set correctly to accept a LINE level signal.
-See "Line / Phono Status" on page 32.
+Ensure the Phono / CD switch on the SL4 is set correctly.

-Click and hold the estimate button until the slider stops moving.
+Click and hold the Estimate button until the slider stops moving.
 Moving the threshold slider to the left will make Scratch Live more sensitive to slow record movement, but also more sensitive to background noise.

 Repeat the process for each deck.
 Things to remember: